How to customize signature appearance with gradient in Java

 Causes:

-1. RGB color space differences: Java’s Color class uses sRGB, but PDF might render in different color spaces
+1. RGB color space differences – Java’s Color uses sRGB, but PDFs may render in a different space.

-2. Transparency interactions: Semi-transparent gradients blend with the document background, changing perceived color
+2. Transparency interactions – Semi‑transparent gradients blend with the document background, altering perceived color.

-3. Monitor calibration: What you see on your screen might differ from what others see
+3. Monitor calibration – What you see on your screen might differ from others'.

-Solution: Test your signed documents on multiple devices and PDF viewers.
-If consistent branding is critical, use your company’s exact RGB values and test thoroughly.
-Consider using opacity of 0.3-0.5 to minimize color shifts from transparency blending.
+Solution: Test signed documents on multiple devices and PDF viewers.
+If brand consistency is critical, use exact RGB values and verify across platforms.
+Keep opacity around 0.3‑0.5 to minimize color shifts.

 Best Practices for Production Applications

-Here’s what I’ve learned from using gradient signatures in production systems.
+Here’s what I’ve learned from using gradient signatures in real‑world systems.

 1. Centralize Signature Configuration

-Don’t scatter signature styling throughout your codebase.
-Create a configuration class:
+Don’t scatter styling throughout your code.
+Create a helper class:

 public class SignatureStyles {